Vilksu/esphome-ws2805-xioami/README.md

 Made for *Mi Computer Monitor Light Bar*

-Connect pins to remotes encoders legs marked on the pcb with A, B and D
+Connect pins to remotes encoders legs marked on the pcb with A, B and D.
+Also the remote needs to be powered with 3.3v

 ![Image of remote pcb](./xiaomi_light_remote.jpg?raw=true)